Troubleshooting Guide

 puts response

-4. Use logging for debugging:
+3. Use JSON logging for production:

 DSPy.configure do |config|

-config.logger = Dry.Logger(:dspy, formatter: :json)
+config.logger = Dry.Logger(:dspy, formatter: :json) do |s|

 end